National, International and Regional Alternative Breaks

 As a proud member of Break Away, Branch Out integrates the Eight Components of a Quality Alternative Break and the concept of the Active Citizen Continuum.
 Branch Out was Break Away's 2011 Program of the Year and our advisor was the 2010 Staff Person of the Year!

 Branch Out also has a strong focus on social justice and works to ensure that our projects build capacity and respect the dignity of the communities with whom we partner.
 Our site leaders are trained in principles of social justice and gain an understanding of privilege so that our alternative breaks can bring about more justice in society.

 Reorientation - or what you do with your alternative break once you're back on campus and going forward - is a critical part of what we do.
-Sometimes people begin volunteering locally in connection to the issue their trip addressed; sometimes they read the news or vote differently; sometimes they make really big life shifts.
+Sometimes people join a group and begin volunteering locally in connection to the issue their trip addressed, sometimes they link up with advocacy groups or read the news or vote differently, and sometimes they make really big life shifts.
 Whatever you do, all that is part of being an active citizen.

-We are proud to offer Reorientation Grants to financially support projects that individuals or groups who have been on alternative breaks create to further their service and learning after their trips.
+We are proud to offer Reorientation Grants to financially support projects that individuals or groups who have been on alternative breaks create to further their service and learning after their trips; because social change happens most effectively when people work together, we prioritize group projects (even if just one member was a former breaker).
 We compile a list of on-campus and local opportunities related to various social issues each year to help you stay connected right here in Williamsburg.